serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 ## Answering some general questions

-### Why aren’t Components a part of the core Serverless Framework?
+### What’s next for Serverless Components?

+We believe that Components represents the ideal developer experience for the future of serverless development.

-There’s a lot of dependency on the framework itself to be very stable and dependable, and Components is not yet ready for production usage.
-As such, we didn’t want to immediately integrate it into the framework.
+Eventually, once the design has matured, it may be integrated into the Serverless Framework.
+But there’s a lot of dependency on the Framework itself to be very stable and dependable, and Components is not yet ready for production usage.
+As such, we didn’t want to immediately integrate it into the Framework.

 Instead, we want to work hard to identify the right implementation patterns.
 By leaving this out of the core Framework for now, we have the freedom to do that work and get it just right before we integrate it in.